Jmeyer1292/opw_kinematics/Readme.md

 This library makes use of 7 kinematic parameters (a1, a2, b, c1, c2, c3, and c4) defined in the paper `An Analytical Solution of the Inverse Kinematics Problem of Industrial Serial Manipulators with an Ortho-parallel Basis and a Spherical Wrist`.
 See the paper for details.

 This paper assumes that the arm is at zero when all joints are sticking straight up in the air as seen in the image below.
+It also assumes that all rotations are positive about the base axis of the robot.

 ![OPW Diagram](opw.png)

 To use the library, fill out an `opw_kinematics::Parameters<T>` data structure with the appropriate values for the 7 kinematic parameters and any joint offsets required to bring the paper's zero position (arm up in Z) to the manufacturers position.
+Additionally, there are 6 "sign correction" parameters (-1 or 1) that should be specified if your robot's axes do not match the convention in the paper.

 For example, the ABB IRB2400 has the following values:
 ```c++